yongjin-shin/rl_torch/MADDPG/README.md

 ### Results

 Note that unlike mujoco environments, batch normalization is critical issue during training!
 Also reward normalization is essential.
+Also the initial weights are important to bump up the performance..

 Every 5000 steps, 10 episodes of evaluation was preceded and recorded.
 The followings were from these evaluation results.